 Marketers run forms to collect lead data and from our testing, LeadGen multi-step forms have better conversion rates than single-step forms.
 That’s a big reason for using multi-step: To maximise conversion rates and the return your marketing.

 Now, let’s look at it from the perspective of user experience.
-Sure, less clicks in single step forms is a nice way to help users, but on the other hand you would need to show all question content in one long step.
+Sure, fewer clicks in single-step forms is a nice way to help users, but on the other hand, you would need to show all question content in one long step.

 Multi-step form with removed "Next" buttons, moving through the form with single choice selections

 LeadGen is extremely flexible for creating custom forms.
 You can use both single-step and multi-step forms, and simply find out which one performs better for you.